RikVoorhaar/log-analysis/notes.md

 - add colors to filter list
 - Make it impossible to delete the last filter
 - add logging and timing
+- The date plot seems to be missing the first/last couple days